 As a public speaker on numerous topics, Dean cuts through the psycho-babble and digs in deep to unravel the behavior dynamics and patterns that plague many families to varying levels of severity.
 These dynamics and their associated patterns can lead our children into addiction, depression, anxiety, destructive relationship patterns, running away from home, promiscuity, crime, violence, hopelessness, prostitution, prison, institutions and a premature death by suicide or other means.

-Six months after getting hired by his father's fledgling company, Dean started his own window covering business.
-He states, "At age 20, I was making more money part-time than I would have with a college degree and a job in corporate America, and I loved that I controlled how much I could earn.
-I first learned marketing in 1987 when I embarked on going on my own in the window coverings business.
-I had no budget for advertising, so I made lots of hand-written flyers with tear-off contact info on the bottom of the page.
+Six months after getting hired by his father's fledgling company, Dean started his own window covering business on a limited basis at first.
+He states, "At age 20, I was making more money part-time than I would have with a college degree and a full-time job in corporate America, and it greatly appealed to me that I controlled how much money I could earn.
+I first employed basic marketing in 1987 when I embarked on my own in the window coverings business.
+When I first began, I had no budget for advertising, so I created many hand-written flyers with tear-off tabs with my contact info on the bottom of the page.
 I taped them near the exit doors of every supermarket within a 20-mile radius.
-I also did this at any hi-rise apartment building in the region after figuring out how to get past whatever security was present."
+I also did this at any hi-rise apartment buildings after figuring out how to get past security."
 After making a few initial sales in my new endeavor, I simply mimicked what my father's partner did to generate business—I ran print ads in the Sunday paper.
 Back then, the newspaper, along with the Yellow Pages were the only game in town.
 There was no Internet.